 Guide to essential oils

-Calming Sweet Orange essential oil provides real well-being and soothes tension.
-Thanks to its rebalancing qualities, Sweet Orange essential oil promotes a good mood and optimism.
-When diffused, Sweet Orange essential oil helps to combat sleep disorders.
-With its sweet, fruity scent, Sweet Orange essential oil blends subtly with many oils, particularly woody and spicy ones.
+Calming, sweet orange essential oil promotes a sense of well-being and relieves tension.
+It has a balancing effect and promotes good mood and optimism.
+When diffused, sweet orange essential oil helps combat sleep disorders.
+With its sweet, fruity scent, sweet orange essential oil blends subtly with many other oils, particularly woody and spicy ones.

 How to use